Ircama/hostp2pd/README.md

 - UNIX wpa_cli and wpa_supplicant version v2.8-devel (Debian Buster); the recompiled code to overcome the [MAC randomization issue with persistent groups](#mac-randomization) is based on *wpa_supplicant* version [v2.10-devel-hostap_2_9-1798-g581dfcc41+.](http://w1.fi/cgit/hostap).
 - Python 3.7.3 on Debian (Raspberry Pi OS Buster).
 Python 2 is not supported.
-- P2P Clients including Android smartphones.
+- P2P Clients including Android 11, Android 10, Android 9, Android 8 and Android 7 smartphones.

 Wi-Fi Direct is present in most smartphones with at least Android 4.0; notice anyway that only recent Android versions support the local saving of persistent groups.
-Android 8, 9, 10 and 11 support it for instance; not all Android 7 ROMs work well (some always need enrolment when connecting to a persistent group and do not have the capability to save it).
-Some devices might have a very slow notification of announced groups and need to exit and re-enter the Wi-Fi Direct panel each time a connection is disconnected and then reconnected; some implementations are able to show the UNIX system AP icon.
+Android 6 does not appear to be able to manage them correctly.
+With some Android 7 devices, the enrolment is always needed when connecting a persistent group.
+Some devices have a slower notification of announced groups; generally if the UNIX system device does not appear after a P2P-GO is created, try exiting from the Android Wi-Fi Direct panel and then and re-entering.
+Some devices also show the AP icon.
 Sometimes the enrolling might fail, often depending on the Android version (this is possibly due to timeout issues, especially correlated to missing *WPS-ENROLLEE-SEEN* events sent by the Android device).

 ## Built-in keywords